AtomInnovationTH/SMX/README.md

 # SMX

-A silly Space Monkey game based on https://neal.fun/
+A silly Space Monkey game https://htmlpreview.github.io/?https://github.com/your-username/Space-Monkey/blob/main/Space_Monkey.html

 Shows how a low power ultralight climber can move up a vibrating tether all the way to space by non-contact grabbing with eddy currents.